 Gimbel frequently gives masterclasses, lectures and panel discussions including at the New York University’s Gallatin School, International Maker Faire, JazzFM Business in the Arts Conference, University of Toronto and the University of Guadalajara.
 She is the co-founder of the Youth Orchestra of Bucks County (Pennsylvania, USA), is on the board of directors for the Canadian Viola Society and Young Artist Performances (Hilton Head Island, USA), is published in the Canadian Viola Society Journal, Canada Arts Connect, and is the co-creator of Radio Free Brooklyn's "Why Do We Only Listen to Dead People?"

 Ms. Gimbel received a Bachelor of Music Degree in Viola Performance from Rice University Shepherd School of Music and an Artist Diploma from the Glenn Gould School of the Royal Conservatory of Music.
 Her principal mentors include Roberto Diaz, Martha Strongin-Katz, Karen Ritscher, Paul Katz, Steven Dann, Joseph Primavera, Sidney Curtiss and Burton Kaplan.
-She performs on the Ex-Emmanuel Vardi viola c.1725.
+She performs on the Ex-Emanuel Vardi viola c.1725.